schlegelp/CATMAID-to-Blender/README.md

 3. Activate by ticking check box and click **Save User Setting**

 ######Required Python packages:
-[Blender](http://www.blender.org "Blender Homepage") for Windows and MacOS brings its own Python that comes with all neccessary packages.
-On Linux make sure [numpy](http://www.numpy.org/) is installed.
-Without [numpy](http://www.numpy.org/) the addon will work but some functions are limited.
+[Blender](http://www.blender.org "Blender Homepage") for Windows and MacOS brings its own Python distribution.

+On Windows/MacOs:
+- [scipy](https://www.scipy.org/) (optional, will increase performance for clustering).

+On Linux:
+- [numpy](http://www.numpy.org/) (without numpy, functionality will be limited).
+- [scipy](https://www.scipy.org/) (optional, will increase performance for clustering).

 There are several ways to install additional packages for Blender's built-in Python.
 The easiest way is probably this: